shivammehta25/Matcha-TTS/README.md

   <img src="images/logo.png" height="128"/>
 </p>

-We propose Matcha-TTS, a new approach to non-autoregressive neural TTS, that uses conditional flow matching to speed up ODE-based speech synthesis.
+We propose 🍵 Matcha-TTS, a new approach to non-autoregressive neural TTS, that uses conditional flow matching (similar to rectified flows) to speed up ODE-based speech synthesis.
 Our method:

-- Is probabilistic
+* Is probabilistic
-- Has compact memory footprint
+* Has compact memory footprint
-- Sounds highly natural
+* Sounds highly natural
-- Is very fast to synthesise from
+* Is very fast to synthesise from

-Please check out the audio examples below and [read our arXiv preprint for more details][arxiv_link].
+Check out our [demo page][this_page].
+Read our [arXiv preprint for more details][arxiv_link].
-Code and pre-trained models will be made available shortly after the ICASSP deadline.
+Code is available in our [GitHub repository][github_link], along with pre-trained models.

+[Try 🍵 Matcha-TTS on HuggingFace 🤗 spaces!][hf_space]

 [shivam_profile]: https://www.kth.se/profile/smehta
 [ruibo_profile]: https://www.kth.se/profile/ruibo